**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 New York City

-Among the ungiveing speed and the endless honking symphony, New York is a hotbed for corporate video work.
+Among the ungiveing speed and the perpetual honking symphony, New York is a hotbed for corporate video work.
 The city of yellow cabs and Broadway dreams opens doors to many opportunities—from fashion week filming to hosting corporate powwows promising titanic necessary changes, often without the promised Wi-Fi.

 Los Angeles